rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 **Audio folder must contain your audio files as WAV format and folder name must be the Event ID.**

 ### **For example based on Rwyn's Kraber reload sound mod.**
- Here is weapon_kraber_reload_magin is Kraber's reload sound ID, you will use whatever the sound you want to replace:
+ Here is these 2 are Kraber's reload sound ID, you will use whatever the sound you want to replace:
  There are 2 different files in this case because the reload process consists of two parts.
 The mag comes "out" first and then goes back "in."

 * **weapon_kraber_reload_magin** (folder, your wav file must be in it)